 Deniz Ortactepe completed both her BA degree in English language teaching and MA degree in Educational Sciences at Bogazici University.
 After working in Turkey for several years both as a research assistant and as an English teacher, she moved to the United States in 2007 to pursue her doctoral degree at the State University of New York (SUNY) - Albany.
 Between 2011-2018, she taught in the MA TEFL program at Bilkent University.

-Currently, she is an Assistant Professor in the MA TESOL/TFL program at Middlebury Institute of International Studies at Monterey.
+Currently, she is an Associate Professor in the MA TESOL/TFL program at Middlebury Institute of International Studies at Monterey.
 Her research interests are second language socialization, intercultural pragmatics, and sociolinguistics.
 She has published in Language Teaching, Teaching and Teacher Education, Journal of Language Identity and Education, System, and Language and Intercultural Communication.

 Adnan Yilmaz received his BA degree in English Language Teaching (ELT) at Istanbul University and MA degree in ELT at Canakkale Onsekiz Mart University, Turkey.
 He earned his doctoral degree in the Interdisciplinary Graduate Program in Second Language Acquisition and Teaching at the University of Arizona, the USA.